enriqueherbertag-lgtm/SmartJoint/README.en.md

 This is an open project (in terms of documentation, not commercial license).
 You can:

 - Open an issue to report errors in the specification.
-- Suggest improvements (alternative components, design changes).
+- Propose improvements (alternative components, design changes).
 - Share your own designs or firmware (under the same license).

-Commercial contributions are not accepted without express permission from the author.
+Commercial contributions without express authorization from the author are not accepted.

 ---